 What are heat pumps?

-There are two types, ground source and air source.
-Air source are easier and less disruptive to install so we will focus on those in this article.
-They work by extracting heat from outside and circulating it through your home using a compressor to pump hot water through your heating system – a little like how a fridge works.
+There are two types, ground source heat pumps and air source heat pumps.
+Air source are easier and less disruptive to install than ground source, but both have multiple pros and cons.
+Air source heat pumps work by extracting heat from outside and circulating it through your home using a compressor to pump hot water through your heating system – a little like how a fridge works.
 During the summer months it can be reversed to pump cooler air and act like an air conditioning unit.
 Air-to-water heat pumps use your central heating system to circulate heat and hot water, while air-to-air heat pumps use fans to circulate the air.

 What are the advantages?

-- Overall, they are more environmentally friendly and have a lower carbon footprint than fossil fuel systems such as boilers.
+- Overall, they are more environmentally friendly and have a lower carbon footprint than fossil fuel systems such as electric and gas boilers.
 This can be reduced even further by opting for your electricity to come from renewable sources such as photovoltaic panels or wind turbines

 - They can provide both heating and cooling with the one system.
 No more wishing you had an air conditioning unit during those hot summer months!

 - They can have a 20-year lifespan, giving you peace of mind without worrying about replacement or upgrades, so you can expect to save money on your energy bills for years to come.

 - They are more efficient than conventional oil or gas boilers